BIO-2610 Bachelor Thesis in Marine Biotechnology - 10 ECTS

 - Each project will be done in the research group(s) of the supervisor(s)/supervisor team(s) the Norwegian College of Fishery Science (NFH).
 Projects can also be done in collaboration with external partners.

-- Discussion/seminar before each submission.
+- Lectures, discussion/seminar/guidance, before/after each submission.

 - About the course